13 Different Types of Jellyfish You Should Know

 1. Crystal Jellyfish

 The crystal jellyfish is the most giant hydrozoan jellyfish.
-A bioluminescent light shows up on the outside of their bells when they get angry or start to move.
+A bioluminescent light shows up outside their bells when they get angry or start to move.

-Their body is transparent, and they have about 100 tiny, delicate tentacles.
-Also, they can eat jellyfish that are more than half their size if they widen their mouths.
+Their body is transparent, with about 100 tiny, delicate tentacles.
+Also, they can eat more than half their size jellyfish if they widen their mouths.

 They mainly eat hydrozoans and comb jellyfish, making it hard to keep them in captivity.